Fishbone (Ishikawa) diagrams: 5 steps to find causes of complex business problems

 What is a fishbone diagram?

-“A fishbone diagram is a highly visual tool that can spark great conversations, helps you zero in on the root cause of problems across multiple functions and leads to many ‘aha’ moments for your team,” says Manuel Gogolin, a Business Advisor with BDC’s Advisory Services who coaches companies on operational efficiency.
+“A fishbone diagram is a highly visual tool that can spark great conversations, helps you zero in on the root cause of problems across multiple functions and leads to many ‘aha’ moments for your team,” says Manuel Gogolin, Co-Lead Impact, Growth and Productivity at BDC, who coaches companies on operational efficiency.

 “A lot of organizations have their heads down focusing on day-to-day operations and just dealing with the symptoms of problems.
 A fishbone diagram provides an opportunity to step back, brainstorm around key challenges and drill down to the root causes so problems don’t keep resurfacing.”